utsav0/daily-dev-tips/src/pages/posts/chrome-lighthouse-report.md

 ## Running a Lighthouse Audit in Chrome

-We can select the categories we want to test for to run the audit and click the `generate report` button.
+We can select the categories we want to test to run the audit and click the `generate report` button.

 We then get a full report with tips on what we can improve.